RealWorldCTF 2024: Let's Party in the House

 read_sub_header(i)

 This allowed us to extract scripts and images from the firmware.
-We ended up with 4 images, that after a bit of digging we associated like this:
+We ended up with 4 images, which after a bit of digging we associated like this:

 image0 - kernel